 Have you been waking up with arm pain lately?
-Does the pain appear as you’re waking up, or does the pain cause you to wake up?
+Does the pain appear as you wake up, or does the pain cause you to wake up?

-If your arm pain is so severe that it wakes you up numerous times during the night, you should consult your doctor right away.
-However, if you’re like many people who struggle with arm pain in the morning, you may be dealing with an overuse injury.
+If your arm pain is so severe that it wakes you up many times during the night, consult your doctor right away.
+However, if you’re like many people who struggle with arm pain in the morning, you may dealing with an overuse injury.

 Why Does My Arm Hurt?

 Our bodies have limits.
-The body’s heart can only beat so fast and lungs can only hold so much air.
-Fortunately, our bodies set up safeguards so that we rarely reach those limits.
-The question then becomes, if you’re in pain, which anatomical limits are you pushing?
+The body’s heart can only beat so fast, and the lungs can only hold so much air.
+Fortunately, our bodies set up safeguards that help keep us from breaking our limits.
+The question then becomes, what is causing your pain?

 Do you have tension and pain in your upper shoulders and neck?
 Do your hands, wrists, or elbows bother you after a long day at work?

-If you answered yes to the above questions, then it’s very possible there are underlying muscular imbalances that are causing your arm pain.
-You may be overusing your stronger muscles to compensate for weakness in other muscles.
-By overcompensating for your body’s lack of strength, you put undue stress on those muscles and risk developing a painful strain or tear.
+If you answered yes to the above questions, there may be underlying muscular imbalances that are causing your arm pain.
+You may overuse your stronger muscles to compensate for weakness in other muscles.
+Overcompensating for your body’s lack of strength puts undue stress on those muscles and risks developing a painful strain or tear.

-Many people don’t consider their neck or shoulder problems may be contributing to their arm pain since it’s a different part of the body.
-This is often called “referred pain,” as pain from previous injuries will subtly radiate to nearby areas of the body as we sleep.
-Sometimes the referred pain may appear to be a separate injury.
+For example, a pinched nerve in your shoulder (nerve impingement) may radiate pain through your arm.
+We often call this “referred pain,” as pain from other injuries will subtly radiate to nearby areas of the body as we sleep.
+Sometimes referred pain may appear to be a separate injury.

-Your muscles are capable of many things, from running and jumping to throwing and lifting.
-However, even the strongest muscles can be pushed beyond their limits.
-Understanding and consciously abiding by your own body’s limits is an important step in avoiding injuries that can lead to pain.
+Your muscles can do many things, from running and jumping to throwing and lifting.
+However, even the strongest muscles can occasionally move beyond their limits.
+Understanding and consciously abiding by your body’s limits is important to avoid injuries that can lead to pain.
 Learning how to correct muscular imbalances as they appear is crucial to swift and effective pain relief.

 Read our Medical Disclaimer here.